johnlombardi389/johnlombardi389/README.md

 -----------------------------
 Hey there, I'm John!
 An aspiring Software Engineer based in New York City.
 My passion for coding drives me to continuously learn and grow in this field.

-I am actively expanding my knowledge of JavaScript and honing my full-stack development abilities through focused learning of the MERN stack (MongoDB, Express, React, Node).
+I am actively expanding my knowledge of JavaScript and honing my full-stack development abilities.
 My background in design tools such as Figma brings a unique perspective to software engineering, allowing me to approach projects with a creative and user-centric mindset.
 I love learning new coding concepts and languages, and am eager to apply my skills and creativity to real-world projects.

 ⚡ Technologies